 To improve your qualitative assessments, think about what data you have available, and about how you can use it for risk assessment.

-You already know what the risk is, so what data will help you better monitor the risk or assess its impact?
+You already know the risk, so what data will help you better monitor the risk or assess its impact?
 What event would take you off your target?
-How would you know if you were off- target, and what might indicate that you were off?
+How would you know if you were off-target, and what might indicate that you were off?

 You can get a better handle on risk by mining through your data and looking for patterns or anomalies.
-In other words, data can be the greatest discovery tool for risks, helping you identify and assess the greatest risks to your organization.
+In other words, data can be the greatest discovery tool for risks, helping you identify and assess the most significant risks to your organization.

 However, because data needs to be interpreted and aligned to risk events, it’s most effective when you have an incident data set that can be analyzed by a subject matter expert.